adg29/demo-parse-stream-genius-ndjson/README.md

 ## Speed

+### Issues
+Matching requires regular expressions.
+The `compromise` module is used to facilitate matching.
+There is also some slower javascript regular expressions sprinkled in.
+Early iterations saw processing time increase by 8 seconds with the addition of regex matching.

 ### Improvements
  Utlizing compiled regex would result in faster processing of sections and headers.
+Full coverage of optimized matching would benefit the speed of parsing at scale.

 # NLP